OllieBurke/MojitoProcessor/README.md

 Postprocessing tools for LISA Mojito L01 data for use with L2D noise analysis.

+## Goal of package
+The goal of this package is to provide a simple, modular, and well-documented set of tools for processing LISA Mojito L1 data.
+The package applies a signal processing pipeline (filtering, downsampling, trimming, windowing) to data loaded via the [`mojito`](https://gitlab.esa.int/lisa-commons/mojito) package.
+The design emphasizes ease of use and flexibility, allowing users to customize the processing steps as needed for their specific analysis tasks.

+## Dependencies

+This package depends on [`mojito`](https://gitlab.esa.int/lisa-commons/mojito), the official LISA L1 file reader, which is distributed via the ESA GitLab package registry.
+You must configure this index before installing `mojito-processor`.

 ## Installation

 ### From Test PyPI (Development)